Ink Review #2859: Ink Institute Siebold's Lily

 Disclaimer: All photos and opinions are my own.
 This page does not contain affiliate links and this post is not sponsored.

-Today’s ink is Ferris Wheel Press Leadcast Letters from The Print Shoppe collection.
-You can find this ink for sale at most retailers including Vanness Pens.
+Taccia Rose Pink is from the Roughna Sketch collection.
+You can still find this ink at most retailers including Vanness Pens.

 The color: